BCMA Conference 2023

 Will conference bursaries be offered to support travel costs?

-The BCMA looks forward to offering bursaries to help members access the 2023 gathering.
+The BCMA has offered bursaries to help members access the 2023 gathering and looks forward to offering bursaries again next year.
 Like past BCMA conferences, the goal of bursaries and subsidies is to provide funding to members and delegates from historically underrepresented groups and those needing additional support to access the event.
-For more information about the 2022 conference bursary program, visit: https://museum.bc.ca/brain/conference-bursaries/

 If I can’t travel to Haida Gwaii, are there other ways I can participate in or learn from the 2023 gathering?